|

 Contact the Editor

 page.
-Web masters: Please keep me advised of current URL's, you don't want to
+Web masters: Please keep me advised of current URL's; you don't want to

 lose any visitors!

-Biographical sites:
+sites:

-Radar To The Future - The
+The Future - The

 is a detailed account of the life of one of the radar pioneers.
 The author recalls

-and his experiences during the early years of radar will be of great interest
+his life in his memoirs at http://www.whitehead-family.ca/drrennie/radar.html His experiences during the early years of radar will be of great interest

 to researchers.
 The author has led a full and active life in the public, academic

-A former colleague of Alec Reeves, the man who
+A former colleague of Alec

 conceived the OBOE blind bombing system, has launched a web site -